rusefi/rusefi_documentation/Support/Support.md

 A: Please use youtube to post videos.

+### Q: I have 2009 AXP with TAMTAM.

+A: What you are asking for is not something that we have time or bandwidth to address at this time.
+We have no expectation that it will become a priority in the next 6 months

+Please feel free to familiarize yourself with the available open source files and submit a PR to enable the functionality required to meet your needs.

-Q: Shall I take a photo of my tune?
+### Q: Shall I take a photo of my tune?

 A: Please use rusEFI Online to [share tunes](HOWTO-upload-tune)

-A: Shall I take a photo of my screen?
+### Q: Shall I take a photo of my screen?

-Q: You can but that's a bit scary.
+A: You can but that's a bit scary.
 There are a lot of much nicer options like Windows 10 Snip Tool or https://getsharex.com/ for Windows screen snapshots or screen recording.

 Q: Matt and Andrey are on Facebook, shall I message Matt or Andrey directly?